 - Eye injury & inflammation

 - Family history

 If you notice that your vision has become blurred or if light is becoming too glaring for you then chances are high that you have cataracts.
-Contact our office in the Beaches, Toronto to see one of our optometrists.
+Contact one of our offices in Toronto to see one of our optometrists.
 When cataract is visually significant options are discussed to get it surgically removed.

 What is dry eye syndrome and what are the symptoms?

 Dry eyes syndrome is caused by lack of sufficient moisture and lubrication on the eye’s surface.
 The condition results in eye irritation, foreign body sensation, sandy gritty feeling, redness, or even scarring in extreme cases.
 Over 25% of adults in North America also suffer from dry eyes.

 There are 2 glands which secrete fluids to keep the eyes moisturized.
 The meibomian gland secretes meibum while the lacrimal glands produce aqueous fluid.
 In addition to this, goblet cells in the conjunctiva also secrete a fluid (mucin).
 Failure for any of these glands to function will result in disruption to the tear film layer resulting in dryness.
 Studies have shown we tend to blink less while using computer, resulting in higher evaporation for the tear film causing the eyes to dry up.
 Good habits to keep in mind are to take frequent breaks and to also remind ourselves to blink more often when using digital devices.